 - to shew unto his servants things which must shortly come to pass;

-A straightforward grammatical understanding of the first words of this document give us to understand the focus of the revelation is Jesus Christ.
-It is not, as commonly presented, a revelation of “the end times events”.
+A straightforward grammatical understanding of the first words of this document give us to understand the focus of the revelation is not, as commonly presented, of “the end times events”.

-So the Revelation and the name of Jesus Christ must include the God of Creation.
+So the person of Jesus Christ must include the Supreme Being, AKA God of the Bible.

 “Who has ascended into heaven and descended?